 If the thought of holding steady through a big drop in the market makes you nervous, be sure your portfolio is appropriately diversified.

-For example, during the 2007-2009 Great Recession the S&P 500 lost approximately 50% of its value.
-During that same time US Treasury Bonds increased about 15% in value.
+For example, during the 2007-2009 Great Recession, the S&P 500 lost approximately 50% of its value.
+During that same time, US Treasury Bonds increased by about 15% in value.
 A portfolio that was, for example, 60% stocks and 40% bonds wouldn’t have dropped nearly as much during that bear market.
-Of course in fast rising markets that portfolio wouldn’t gain as much either.
+Of course in fast-rising markets that portfolio wouldn’t gain as much either.
 So there is a trade-off to consider.
 A financial planner or investment advisor can help you understand an appropriate portfolio mix for your specific needs.

 2. Consider your investing timeline

 Another important point to consider is the timeline goal for your investments.
 Someone saving for retirement while in their 20s or 30s has a lot of time for a portfolio to recover.
-With a 30-40 year investing timeline you will likely see multiple market corrections.
-Understanding this and preparing yourself mentally to hold steady can be a big help.
+With a 30-40 year investing timeline, you will likely see multiple market corrections.
+Understanding this and preparing yourself mentally to hold steady during a stock market downturn can be a big help.

 3. Look at the bigger picture

-Someone invested in the S&P 500 for the past five years has seen huge returns.
-Their portfolio is about 85% higher today than it was at the start of 2015.
-That works out to around 16% annualized returns – way higher than the historical average.
+Someone invested in the S&P 500 for the past ten years has seen huge returns.
+Their portfolio is more than 200% higher today than it was at the start of 2009.
+That works out to around 12% annualized returns – way higher than the historical average.

 Keep that in mind when the next market correction happens.

-With a five-year return so high, a correction of 10% still leaves your portfolio with very good returns over that period.
+With a ten-year return so high, a correction of 10% still leaves your portfolio with very good returns over that period.

 Don’t throw in the towel by cashing out.